mixpanel/docs/pages/docs/orgs-and-projects/project-migration.md

   Insert Time: `mp_processing_time_ms`

 If you are not leveraging our warehouse connectors offering, you can use our [import API](https://developer.mixpanel.com/reference/import-events) instead.
-See example GCS batch import script below:
+Review the GCS batch import script below and modify it to suite your needs (i.e. If your project is stored in the EU adjust your API endpoints accordingly):

 ```python
 import gzip